DurhamDecLab/ARBInterp/README.md

 Usage
 -----

+Note: Due to the boundary conditions the interpolatable volume is slightly smaller than the input field.
+A query at the edge will return a 'nan'.
+Further work will implement boundary conditions of the Neumann or Dirichlet types.

 Instantiate the 'tricubic' / 'quadcubic' class by passing a loaded field to it.
 It is not necessary to order the (x,y,z) / (x,y,z,t) coordinates - the code will do that itself.

 NOTE: a regular field (i.e. with equal grid spacing in all dimensions) must be supplied.
 The spacing along all axes does not have to match, only be consistent along each.